-For the work of amplification attacks, the most significant point is that we only need to use passive DNS rather than complete package.
-We first tried using logistic regression, hoping to achieve binary classification with a small number of attributes.
+Regarding the work of amplification attacks, the most significant point is that we only need to use passive DNS rather than complete package.
+At first, we attempted using logistic regression, hoping to achieve binary classification with a small number of attributes.
 We try to modify the manual annotation to improve the recall rate, but even if this is done, the difference between the number of positive cases and the number of negative cases is still very large.
-So that we cannot get stable corresponding to the corresponding weight of the various features.
-We consider the use of more practical statistical methods and observation experience in the classification.
-And we are concerned about the proportion of TXT queries and ANY queries.
-TXT records are used to save the additional text information of the domain name, which content written in a certain format, like the SPF format.
-And this format is used to register a domain name for outgoing mail all the IP address.
+As a result, we cannot get stable corresponding to the corresponding weight of the various features.
+We consider using more practical statistical methods and observation experience in the classification.
+Besides, we are concerned about the proportion of TXT queries and ANY queries.
+To save the additional text information of the domain name TXT records are used and the content is written in a certain format, like the SPF format.
+Additionally, this format is used to register a domain name for outgoing mail all the IP address.
 When an attacker uses an TXT record to amplify an attack, it uses the pre-registered domain name and sets the txt record content of the domain name as long as possible to increase the magnification.
 Any query will query all the records of the domain name, the attacker chooses to use ANY query, they can easily get a lot of magnification.
-Only concerned about the proportion of TXT query and ANY query is to minimize the extraction time, in the process of doing traversal can record each domain name TXT query and ANY query number, and the number of all inquiries.
+The only concern about the proportion of TXT query and ANY query is to minimize the extraction time, in the process of doing traversal can record each domain name TXT query and ANY query number, and the number of all inquiries.

-The extraction of random sub domain attack traffic is similar to above method.
+The extraction of random sub domain attack traffic has similarities with above method.
 We mainly focus on the number of sub domain names and domain name query success rate.
 In the process of extracting, the reverse domain name parsing record (suffix is ‘.in-addr.arpa’) and some misconfigured domain names (suffix is usually '.localhost' or '.local') are cleaned first, which will generate a large number of subdomains and unresolvable records.

 For the extraction of DGA domain.
-Effect of using only the blacklist filtering is poor.
+Effect of only using the blacklist filtering is poor.
 Simple use of statistical data for fitting leads to very low extraction rates due to the diversity and complexity of the DGA species.
-It takes too much time to build complex models and detection methods, so we choose to use black and white list training model, and select only the domain name character.
+It takes too much time to build complex models and detection methods, so we choose to use black and white list training model as well as select only the domain name character.

 3 System description

-The goal of our system is to extract DNS traffic from amplification attacks, random subdomain attacks and DGA.
+Our system aims to extract DNS traffic from amplification attacks, random subdomain attacks and DGA.
 Given a continuous flow of time, or even only one hour of traffic data, we can initially determine the malicious part.
-Intuitively, we can divide a batch of DNS data into two parts, some of which only contain legitimate access, and the other part contains all of the malicious traffic.
-Our data source is passive DNS data, which contains the recursive domain name server response history information.
+Intuitively, we can divide a batch of DNS data into two parts, some of which only contain legitimate access, and the other part contains all the malicious traffic.
+Our data source is passive DNS data including the recursive domain name server response history information.
 We collected recursive DNS server data from Shanxi and Guangdong, with an average of 80 million data per hour in Shanxi and an average of one hundred and seventy million data per hour in Guangdong.
-In the process of extracting DGA domain name traffic, we collected a blacklist with a whitelist, where the blacklist came from the 360 netlab, the whitelist used alexa top 1 million.
+During the process of extracting DGA domain name traffic, we collected a blacklist with a whitelist, where the blacklist came from the 360 netlab, the whitelist used alexa top 1 million.

 3.1 System Overview